 Normally, bustling cities tend to slow down during Ramadan and many office and store hours are shortened.
 While many places come alive at night and can stay open until the wee hours of the morning, don’t expect shops to be opening bright and early.
 If you’re one of those people who travels on a tight schedule, be sure to do extra research for opening times of attractions, tours, and restaurants.
 Or just travel slower so you have more time to spend at your destination.

 Become a night owl

 The nightclubs and bars don’t turn around and open after sunset (they’re usually closed all month long), but the streets come alive after everyone has broken their fast.
 Many shops sell special Ramadan treats, and cafes and public spaces are open late to accommodate socializing, family time, and suhoor.
 Don’t hesitate to join in on the local festivities!
 If you can join a family for iftar or walk by the local mosque at sunset, do it.
 You get to observe the local culture in action and really get a taste for the special time that is Ramadan – a time for hospitality and generosity.

 At the end of the day, Ramadan isn’t just about not eating or drinking.
 It’s a month when millions of people join their family and friends to eat, celebrate, and reflect.
 It’s a time of charity and appreciation and despite the hanger pains, a time that the whole community really comes together.
 While it certainly isn’t the most convenient time to travel (for Muslims or non-Muslims), it is by far one of the most interesting.
 If you can get past the pain points and the occasional hangry person like me, you’ll gain a little more insight on a religion that the whole world should certainly learn more about.
 Happy travels – and to my fellow Muslims out there, Ramadan Kareem!

-Have you ever traveled to a Muslim-majority country during Ramadan?
+Have you ever traveled during Ramadan in a Muslim-majority country?
 What was your experience like?
 Share in the comments below!

 Pin it for later!